Tel: 0115 877 1151 Mob: 07900 988979

 Only around 1 in 10 loft conversions require planning permission, but all loft conversions require building regulation approval.
 In October 2008, the planning laws were relaxed, and all houses now have separate permitted development rights for the roof space.

-At Roof Rooms, we assess the status of your property and submit all the necessary applications on your behalf.
+At Roof Rooms, we take a look at your property’s condition and submit all necessary applications for you.

-Dormers are permitted on the front and sides of the property without the need for planning permission.
+Dormers are permitted on the front and sides of the property without planning permission.

 Materials should be in keeping with the existing house.